benbria/node-lumberjack-protocol/README.md

             ...
         });

-* If you're especially lazy, you can do this the very insecure way, but note this is not advisable for a production system:
+* If you're doing testing, you can do this the very insecure way, but note this is **not secure**:

         var lj = lumberjack.client({
             rejectUnauthorized: false,
             ...
         });

+  You may also see suggestions to set an enviroment variable:

+      process.env.NODE_TLS_REJECT_UNAUTHORIZED = "0";

+  which is effectively the same thing.
+Both of these options will bypass certificate checks which will make it easy for a third party to intercept your traffic using a man-in-the-middle attack.
+  Do not set these options unless you are very sure you know what you are doing.

+### Error: self signed certificate, code: DEPTH_ZERO_SELF_SIGNED_CERT

+Node.js does not like self signed certificates.
+See https://github.com/joyent/node/issues/9087.